Jscherbe/frontend/docs-src/content/sass/core/color/index.md

-The color palette map, can be extended or modified with set() and accessed with get() Note do not use names that start with "--" as those are reserved for custom-properties (pass through) also "inherit" is reserved.
+The color palette map, can be extended or modified with set() and accessed with get()
+- Note do not use names that start with "var(" which are reserved for custom properties.
+Also do not use "inherit" or "transparent" as those are reserved.
+- The default palette color names are used throughout the system